catppuccin/userstyles/docs/CONTRIBUTING.md

 ### Root Variables

-Whilst writing an userstyle, its likely you have come across something like `--black: #000;` in the `:root` selector.
-These are called root variables, and they are used to store values that can be reused throughout the userstyle.
-In userstyles, its important that we prefer using these over theming individual elements, as it allows for a more consistent and maintainable userstyle.
+While writing a userstyle, you may have come across [custom properties / CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/--*), typically wrapped in a `:root` selector.
+We refer to these variables as "root variables", and they are sort of global variables used all across a website.
+For Catppuccin userstyles, we prefer that these variables are themed rather than individual elements.
+As the website likely uses these variables themselves, it saves yourself a lot of work in theming and maintaining the userstyle.

 ### Opinionated Changes